-My friend, G, loves to snorkel and spent many an afternoon at the far end of the lagoon at the North Beach in the deeper water where the fish and other sea creatures are thick and flourishing.
+My friend, G, loves to snorkel and spent many an afternoon at the far end of the lagoon at the North Beach on Isla Mujeres, Mexico, in the deeper water where the fish and other sea creatures are thick and flourishing.
 The lagoon is the perfect place to snorkel because the water is so clear and it’s shallow a long way out until you get near the rocks and the bridge.

 The two young men and the two young women couldn’t understand the woman in the water, but with little hesitation they rushed into the water, and swam over to the women.
 They helped her back to shore.

 Wild with fright, eyes crazed, the woman gasped that she was drowning, caught in the current while she was snorkeling.
 She stumbled to the sand, completely in shock, staring out across the lagoon.
 It didn’t look so inviting now.
 G asked her if she would be okay, and she said she just needed to get her breath.
 She was obviously still dazed from her frightening experience.

 Telling me all this later, I proclaimed G a true hero.
 She had saved someone’s life!